Looking for Digital Comics Resources? The Comics Haul Has You Covered!

 Marvel Unlimited is a subscription service that features a library of over 27,000 Marvel titles, and offers different subscription tiers- monthly, yearly, and annual plus, which features exclusive subscriber gifts.
 New titles are added to the service every week, but they are added on a 6 month delay from original publish date.
 It also features a large catalogue of classic Marvel stories remastered for a digital edition.
 It is available through iTunes and Google Play for $9.99 a month, and new users can get a 7 day free trial.

-With a free Marvel Insider account, you can purchase weekly new releases at cover price on Marvel.com (they also run sales often!).
-Note, this purchased digital library is distinct from the Marvel Unlimited library.
-Every new book is made available on Wednesdays, and you can even redeem digital copies of physically purchased Marvel Comics with the “bonus digital copy” code sticker in most Marvel books.
+With a free Marvel Insider account, you can redeem digital copies of physically purchased Marvel Comics with the “bonus digital copy” code sticker in most of their publications.
 Look for the digital content notice on the cover to see if your comic is eligible for a free digital redemption- but these codes do expire after an extended period, so make sure you update frequently!

 Amazon’s digital reading subscription Kindle Unlimited includes a large selection of eligible comic books, and the app can be downloaded onto Android and iOS devices, not just the Kindle itself.
 Notable series featured on the site include Locke & Key, The Boys, Sandman, Star Wars: Darth Vader, Batman: Hush, Batman: Year One, and many more from publishers like Marvel, DC, BOOM!, IDW, Image, Valiant, Oni Press, and Archie Comics.
 Over 14 publishers have libraries featured on this app, and readers can “borrow” up to 10 titles at a time.
 This app is only accessible with an Amazon account that has a current, valid payment method attached.